deepset-ai/haystack-integrations/integrations/astradb.md

 ### License

-`astra-store` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.
+`astra-haystack` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.